 - 4 round bamboo dishes for wasabi dabbing

-This is a good kit at a very reasonable price that would save you time and money compare to buying single pieces.
-Quality of the tub is what still need to be considered, but still, as long as you treat and season them right, they’ll work.
-Many would argue on buying a Japan made quality hangiri, but hey, unless you’re committed to making sushi everyday or at least so frequent enough to make it worth the $350 tub, this one is reasonable otherwise.
-Oh, and don’t forget to pre-season the hangiri and utensils for the first-time and before each use.
+This is a good kit at a very reasonable price that would save you time and money compared to buying single pieces.
+Quality of the tub is what still needs to be considered, but still, as long as you treat and season them right, they’ll work.
+Many would argue on buying a Japan-made quality hangiri, but hey, unless you’re committed to making sushi every day or at least so frequent enough to make it worth the $350 tub, this one is reasonable otherwise.
+Oh, and don’t forget to pre-season the hangiri and utensils for the first time and before each use.

 - Hangiri with multiple bamboo utensil to mix and cool sushi rice